Compute user roles

 Read-only access to all results under

-Read-only access to Utilities.
+Read-only access to User certificates and Downloads.

 Define policy and monitor vulnerabilities and compliance.

 DevOps users that also need to define policy and monitor vulnerabilities and compliance.